marcpage/pylavi/docs/file.md

 | Data Offset          | 12     | 4      | unsigned integer      | Offset of the [Resource Data Block](#resoure-data-block) in the [Resource Data](#resource-data) section              |
 | Unused               | 16     | 4      | bytes                 | May safely be set to all 0's                                       |

+**Notes**:
-**Note**: Resources of a given type are always in the order in which they are in the file
+1. Resources of a given type are always in the order in which they are in the file
+1. Name Offset is always a multiple of 4
+1. Data Offset is always a multiple of 4

 #### Name List